-Donald Trump Is ‘Capable Of Starting A Civil War,’ Democratic Congresswoman Says
+Donald Trump Is 'Capable Of Starting A Civil War,' Democratic Congresswoman Says

 "I want you to know we should be concerned that the Republicans will not defend him and he is capable of starting a civil war," she said.
 "He must be impeached.
 He must be stopped now."

-The remark comes one week after the U.S. Capitol was stormed by a group of protestors who attended a nearby rally lead by Trump.
-The head of state’s role in the attack has fueled calls for his impeachment and prosecution for inciting violence — although some, including legal analyst Jonathan Turley, disagree.
+The remark comes one week after the U.S. Capitol was stormed by a group of protesters who attended a nearby rally led by Trump.
+The head of state's alleged role in the attack has fueled calls for his impeachment and prosecution for inciting violence — although some, including legal analyst Jonathan Turley, disagree.

 According to Waters, Trump has used his presidency to radicalize his backers in a war on democracy.